Reichel Portrait of a Woman 1812 painted in watercolor on an oval ivory board

 Reichel Portrait of a Woman 1812 painted with watercolor on an oval ivory plaque, surrounded by a gilded and carved bronze frame within a rectangular oval ebonized frame with gilded and carved bronze accents; this is in turn set into a rectangular ebonized wood frame.

-Good quality and well-preserved, despite minimal stains on the bronze oval frame, marked with a cursive inscription Reichel pinx 1812, referring to the artist, about whom we have found no additional information.
-The back lacks a lining, and we see a galvanized sheet covering the ivory plaque.
+Good quality and well-preserved, despite minimal stains on the bronze oval frame, marked with the cursive inscription Reichel pinx 1812, referring to the artist, about whom we have found no additional information.
+The back lacks lining, and we see a zinc sheet covering the ivory plaque.

 Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but we can highlight a few key ones.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon's reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to radiate splendor and play a significant role in luxury.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate furniture meant to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
 Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Many global brands now recreate such pieces, inspired by Italian and French artisans, as a tribute to the beauty and history of Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
-This is especially important when seeking a luxurious antique that fits your interior.
+Currently, many global brands reproduce such furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that each country had its own perception of furniture making, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of elite antique furniture is originality.
+The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We have experts in art appraisal, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details